Flo0/Ambrosia/Readme.md

 ## Queries

 MongoMap has a method to create a query builder.
-It also provides a toList method to execute the query and return the results as a list.
+It also provides a toplist query method and a method to query single properties.

 ### Toplist queries